March 12, 2019 by Jason Kelly

 Along with the programmable pole count and resolution features, the AMT series offers a direction setting for commutation applications – a unique option not provided by most other commutation encoder manufacturers.
 Put simply, the direction tells you which way the encoder's shaft should rotate for the commutation signals to advance.
 Typically, commutation encoders are placed on the back shaft of the motor.
 In this scenario, the commutation signals advance through their states when the motor is turning counter-clockwise (as viewed from the back of the motor).
 However, if you put the encoder on the front shaft, you have essentially flipped the encoder upside down and now when you rotate the motor counter-clockwise (viewed from the back), the encoder's shaft is actually rotating clockwise (viewed from top down on the encoder).
 This means the motor's poles are rotating the opposite direction as the encoder's poles, as shown in the image below.
 Other technologies that do not include this programable option require the physical swapping of the encoder disk or the U, V, W channels to accomplish the same task.
 For applications utilizing multiple BLDC motors with varying directional requirements, this programmable feature can be particularly useful.

 BLDC motors continue to grow in use and can excel in many applications when afforded a tight control loop and high accuracy position sensing feedback.
 Hall effect sensors have been the go-to solution for many years due to their low BOM cost, but they often fall short in providing a complete picture of a motor's position unless paired with an incremental encoder.
-However, commutation encoders, such as CUI's AMT31 series , provide an all-in-one solution that eliminates the need for Hall effect sensors and incremental encoders altogether.
-CUI's AMT31 commutation encoder is one of the most versatile options on the market due to its flexible programmability and simple installation.
+However, CUI's AMT commutation encoders provide an all-in-one solution that eliminates the need for Hall effect sensors and incremental encoders altogether.
+CUI's AMT31 or AMT33 commutation encoders are the most versatile options on the market due to their flexible programmability and simple installation.
 A basic understanding of commutation encoder principles as outlined in this blog can make them a compelling option for your next BLDC motor project.